 Tired of staring at the same old home screen?
 If you’ve got a smartphone running Google’s Android operating system, good news: You don’t have to put up with the monotony any longer.
 Android supports what are known as third-party launchers, custom apps that supercharge your home screen with new features, themes, and optimizations.
-There is a pretty large list of launchers to choose from, but few come close to the level of polish and customizability of Nova Launcher, a free (and optionally paid) Android launcher for all devices running Android 4.0 and newer.
+There’s a pretty large list of launchers to choose from, but few come close to the level of polish and customization of Nova Launcher, a free (and optionally paid) Android launcher for all devices running Android 4.0 and newer.

 Nova Launcher (free) vs. Nova Launcher Prime

 First thing’s first: You have to download Nova Launcher in order to use it.
 Install it like you would any other app by heading to the Google Play Store, where you will face your first big decision: Whether to settle for the free version of Nova Launcher, or spring for the paid version — Nova Launcher Prime ($5).